by on January 4, 2017 | Categories: Condo Advice and Tips

 And then you blame the rent.
 Monthly rental is among the most convenient excuses when you can’t seem to live within your means.
 But the truth is, there are smart ways on how to live frugally in Manila; you just have to be willing to make some adjustments.
 You can live in a condo and still manage to save up if you only have the will to do so.
-You can enjoy resort-style condo living, the most popular lifestyle theme, and still manage to start some investments.
+You can enjoy resort-style condo living by renting in the best condo in Manila, and still manage to start some investments.

 From one condo renter to another, here are easy and doable frugal living tricks for you.

 Sure, you are going to get some weird stares.
 Co-workers will look at you as if it is a crime to bring lunch to work.
 Celine, a BPO employee in Makati, recounts how one officemate taunted her when she brought her lunch at work: “Nagtitipid ka?”

 Sadly, packed lunch or “baon” in the Filipino setting is synonymous with being broke.
 But cheer up because you know better than that.
 And besides, there’s absolutely nothing wrong with trying to spend less and save more.
 In fact, go ahead and tell everyone you are cutting down your expenses for something more meaningful.
 Food in business districts can be ridiculously overpriced, so if you have time, prepare your own lunch.
 At least you know what’s in them and that they are way healthier.